cwangerin/fluffy-umbrella/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+Each person will be represented by a Person Node with parents, spouse, and children fields that serve as the connections to the rest of the tree.
+The Person class will also store all relevant info of their personal life such as age, martial status, birth date, and death date.
+There will also be a Main class that the user interacts with to add new people or print the tree.

 Name each interface or class and briefly describe its function or purpose.